-Top 5: Aaron's Fave Five on Verizon - September 2, 2009Aaron Baker - Editor In-Chief
+Top 5: Aaron's Fave Five on Verizon - September 2, 2009Aaron Baker - Director, Content and Partnerships

 Motivated by the creative comments from our last "Top Five" segment, the idea of creating a new top five list seemed quite appealing (okay, Noah's top five lists were a deciding factor too - always good to have friendly competition, right?).
 But why stop at a top five phone list?
 Instead, why not make it carrier based?
 Wireless devices can differ dramatically from carrier to carrier, so, realizing the importance of this; I decided to follow suit, and do a list for each company.

 In this industry, new devices seem to launch every other day, so keep the date of this article in mind when you're reading this around, say, Christmas.
 I'm sure the list will look outdated by then.